← Back to Resources

 1. First Article Inspections

 A couple years ago, I watched a senior quality engineer run a first article on a new flight-critical machined housing.
-He didn’t “do paperwork.”
+He did not "do paperwork."
 He engineered a proof.
 The drawing was dense, the GD&T was spicy, and the customer wanted an AS9102 yesterday.

 ITAR adds another layer.
 Your process and your system controls determine whether handling technical data stays compliant.
 Good FAI tools help by offering U.S. data residency options, restricted-access hosting, clear audit logs, and admin controls so you can enforce who sees what.